nero/dotconfig/README.md

 - Consistent DE behavior across machines
 - Informative, but short prompt

-## Environment variable conventions
+## Environment variable made available

-- USER and HOME:
+- USER
-  Are a requirement.
-If not set, `profile` will guess.
+- HOME
-- ENV:
+- HOSTNAME
-  Path to the rc file for interactive shells
 - XDG_CONFIG_HOME:
   Points to the checkout location of this repository.
   The `profile` detects this by following the `~/.profile` symlink if not present.
+- XDG_RUNTIME_DIR:
+  Location for sockets, fifo's and pid files.
-- HOSTNAME:
+- ENV:
-  Machine hostname, used to make give sockets per-machine names.
-  Necessary when the homedir is shared across machines.
+  Location of the rc file for interactive POSIX shells.

 ## Per-machine overrides

-Machine-specific fixes are placed in `local/profile` and `local/shellrc`.
+Machine-specific fixes are placed in `profile.d/` and `shellrc.d/`.
-These files are optional.
+These directories are optional.

+## Use in shell scripts

+Shell scripts started from background daemons like cron or init won't have the environment variables resulting from the login process and `profile`.
+Appending `-l` to the end of their shebang line will cause the executing shell to undergo this process and, in turn, also load the settings from `profile`.